pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `1` |

+Enable autoassembly of special devices like cryptoLUKS, dmraid, mdraid or lvm.

+For more information, see [dracut cmdline's standard definition][7].

 ##### `rd.md`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | `1` |

+This parameter enables or disables `mdraid` in the initramFS.

 ##### `rd.dm`